YOUR STORY BEGINS WITH A MILESTONE

 Difficulty: High

-The camps will be marked by name and corresponding altitude (in meters) to give a better idea of the ascent.
-We recommend previous experience before embarking on this activity.
-For other expeditions, please contact us.
+The campsites will be identified by name and corresponding altitude (in meters) to give you a better idea of the ascent.
+We recommend prior experience before undertaking this activity.
+For information on other expeditions, please contact us.

 Day 01: Vallecitos (2,750)

-We'll meet at the YPF bus station across from the Mendoza bus terminal at 10/11 am, or those who wish can make their own way to the refuge.
-We'll then travel to the Vallecitos area, approximately 85 km away.
-Once there, we'll settle into the San Bernardo refuge.
-We'll use this day to organize our gear and have a briefing about the expedition.
-Our first night at the refuge.
+We will meet at the YPF gas station across from the Mendoza bus terminal at 10 or 11 am, or those who prefer can make their own way to the refuge.
+We will then travel to the Vallecitos area, approximately 85 km away.
+Once there, we will settle into the San Bernardo refuge.
+This day will be used to organize equipment and have a briefing about the expedition.
+First night at the refuge.

-After breakfast, we'll get ready to hike through the Rio Blanco gorge to our first campsite.
-There, we'll leave our gear and return to the refuge.
-We'll spend the night at the refuge.
+After breakfast, we'll get ready to hike along the Rio Blanco canyon to our first campsite.
+There, we'll drop off our gear and return to the refuge.
+Overnight at the refuge.

-After breakfast, we'll get ready to travel along the Rio Blanco gorge to our first campsite.
-From this point on, we'll spend the night in a tent.
+After breakfast we will get ready to hike through the Rio Blanco ravine to our first campsite; from this point on, the nights will be spent in tents.

-After breakfast, we'll begin the trek to El Salto Camp, where our new camp will be set up.
+After breakfast, we will begin the trek to El Salto camp, where we will set up our new camp.
 This trek will last approximately 7 hours.

 Rest day, which we will use to walk around the area.